Measurement of $\psi(3686)\to\Lambda\bar{\Lambda}\eta$ and $\psi(3686)\to\Lambda\bar{\Lambda}\pi^0$ decays: Analysis of

 \section{\boldmath Analysis of $\psip\to \Lambda\bar{\Lambda} \pi ^0$}

 }

 The $ \psip \to \LLb \pi ^0$ signal yield is obtained from an extended unbinned maximum likelihood fit to the $\gamma\gamma$ invariant mass distribution.
 The total probability density function consists of a signal and various background contributions.
 The signal component is modeled with the MC simulated signal shape convolved with a Gaussian function to account for a possible difference in the mass resolution between data and MC simulation.
 The background events from $e^+e^-$ annihilations are described by the shape obtained from the data taken at $ \sqrt{s} =3.773\ \mathrm{GeV}$, while the peaking background from $\psip \to \Lambda \bar{ \Sigma } ^0 \pi ^0$ is modeled with the MC simulation shape.
 In the fit, the contributions of these two background sources are fixed to the values discussed above.
-In addition, the non-peaking background is parameterized by a first order Chebychev function.
+In addition, the nonpeaking background is parameterized by a first order Chebychev function.

-From the fit, shown in Fig.~\ref{fig:fit_m_pi0}, we estimate $23.0 \pm 6.3$ $ \Lambda\bar{\Lambda} \pi ^0$ events with a statistical significance of $3.7\sigma$.
-The detection efficiency obtained from MC simulation events is 9.0\% and these results are summarized in Table.~\ref{tab:value_bf_cal}. \\
+From the fit, shown in Fig.~\ref{fig:fit_m_pi0}, we estimate $23.0 \pm 6.3$ $ \Lambda\bar{\Lambda} \pi ^0$ events with a statistical significance of $3.7\sigma$ which is evaluated by comparing the likelihood values with and without the $\pi^0$ signal included in the fit.
+The detection efficiency obtained from MC simulation events is 9.0\% and these results are summarized in Table~\ref{tab:value_bf_cal}. \\

 {